ros2/ros2_documentation/source/Tutorials/Advanced/Allocator-Template-Tutorial.rst

 Suppose you want to write real-time safe code, and you've heard about the many dangers of calling "new" during the real-time critical section, because the default heap allocator on most platforms is nondeterministic.

 By default, many C++ standard library structures will implicitly allocate memory as they grow, such as ``std::vector``.
 However, these data structures also accept an "Allocator" template argument.
 If you specify a custom allocator to one of these data structures, it will use that allocator for you instead of the system allocator to grow or shrink the data structure.
 Your custom allocator could have a pool of memory preallocated on the stack, which might be better suited to real-time applications.

 In the ROS 2 C++ client library (rclcpp), we are following a similar philosophy to the C++ standard library.
-Publishers, subscribers, and the Executor accept an Allocator template parameter that controls allocations made by that entity during execution.
+Publishers, subscribers, and the executor accept an allocator template parameter that controls allocations made by that entity during execution.

 Writing an allocator
 --------------------

 To write an allocator compatible with ROS 2's allocator interface, your allocator must be compatible with the C++ standard library allocator interface.

 The C++11 library provides something called ``allocator_traits``.
-The C++11 standard specifies that a custom allocator only needs to fulfil a minimal set of requirements to be used to allocate and deallocate memory in a standard way. ``allocator_traits`` is a generic structure that fills out other qualities of an allocator based on an allocator written with the minimal requirements.
+The C++11 standard specifies that a custom allocator only needs to fulfil a minimal set of requirements to be used to allocate and deallocate memory in a standard way.
+``allocator_traits`` is a generic structure that fills out other qualities of an allocator based on an allocator written with the minimal requirements.

 For example, the following declaration for a custom allocator would satisfy ``allocator_traits`` (of course, you would still need to implement the declared functions in this struct):